lunayuehuang/Catboost/README.md

 ```
 df.iloc[:, 1:7] = df.iloc[:, 1:7].fillna('None')
 ```
+> **Question 1:** Replace the missing numerical values (NaN) with the column averages.
+Show the code you used and briefly explain why this approach is reasonable.
+>
 > NOTE: Filling the missing values in this way is simple, and good enough for what we are doing.
 However, when deciding how to handle missing data in the future, you may want to use information from the data to fill the missing values in a way that carries more information.
 For example, in this case, it could be useful to fill the missing values with the other elements that occupy that site, since that is more accurate to the physical system.
 When making these decisions, domain knowledge is especially important.

 # Part 3 Building our first model